danvaduvasv/vibe-coding-titans/README.md

 - **🖱️ Scroll** to zoom in/out
 - **🖐️ Click and drag** to position the map center at your area of interest
-- **🎯 Click your location marker** to see detailed location information
+- **🎯 Click your location marker** to see detailed location information and set as home
 - **🔍 Click "Find Historical Spots"** button to search within your selected radius centered on the map
 - **🙈 Click "Show/Hide Radius"** to toggle the visual search area circle
 - **➕ Click historical spot markers** (+ signs) to see historical details, significance, and real-time GPS distance
+- **⭐ Click star buttons** in popups to add/remove locations from favourites
+- **🏠 Home marker** appears on map when home location is set (different from current location)
 - **🎨 Color-coded markers** by category (Architecture, Military, Religious, Cultural, etc.)
 - **✕ Click "Clear"** button to remove historical spots and bounds from the map
 - **🚗 Click "Get Route"** in popups to calculate navigation directions
+- **🗺️ Click "Home"** in Map Controls to navigate to your saved home location
+- **⭐ Click "Favourites"** filter to show only your saved locations
 - **Zoom controls** available in the top-left corner of the map

 ## 🛠️ Built With